‹ All hosts Report host

 We do switch to an “Away” schedule of 18 degrees throughout if we go away (which is never more than a week at a time) so that the house doesn’t cool down too much.

-Hot water is set to heat up at 04:00 and again at 13:00 (if necessary) when our electricity is cheapest.
-We generally use between 1 & 2 kWh of hot water a day, although we have had a young friend living with us for several months now and his use has bumped that up to between 2 & 3 kWh per day.
+The ASHP is set to heat up hot water at 04:00 and again at 13:00 (if necessary) when our electricity is cheapest (water is usually heated by Solar in the summer months).
+We generally use between 1 & 2 kWh of hot water a day.
 There is always plenty of hot water.
 It was initially setup to heat to 50 degrees, but we have found that 45 degrees is perfectly adequate and as a result the system runs more efficiently.

 Hosted by Nick